renatodinizc/rwc/README.md

 # Rust WC (Word Count) Utility

-A simple command-line utility written in Rust that mimics the functionality of the classic Unix `wc` command.
+A simple command-line utility written in Rust that mimics the functionality of the classic GNU `wc` command.
 The utility provides a count of lines, words, characters, and bytes in one or more files or standard input.

 ## Usage
 To use this utility, simply run the executable and specify the target file(s) as command-line arguments.
 By default, the utility will count lines, words, characters, and bytes.
 Additionally, various options are available to customize the output.